Coding-Forge/PowerQueryFormula/README.md

-# PowerQueryFormula
+# Power BI formulas
-Collection of Power Query Formulas
+Collection of Power Query Formulas and DAX measures and columns

-The idea for this site is to post Formulas used for creating, Measures, Columns and retrieving source data.
-These functions are congregated by either DAX or Power Query.
-It is with hope that this collection can keep growing to show more formulas with explaination of their use.
+> The concept for this repository is to create a place where M language formulas and DAX formulas can be aggregated, explained and provide a simple means for copying and pasting into your own Power BI measure, column or Advanced Query Editor.
+Please feel free to visit this site as I will be updating this over time.
+Also note that I will be aggregating the formulas base on topic